mk12/sicp/notes/text.md

 - We also need organizational principles to guide the overall design of the program.
 - We need to structure large systems to make them _modular_.
 - A modular program can be divided into coherent parts that can be separately developed and maintained.
-- One designed strategy is to base the structure of the program on the structure of physical systems being modelled.
+- One designed strategy is to base the structure of the program on the structure of physical systems being modeled.
 - Done properly, this allows us to add new objects or new actions easily and locally, without changing the whole strategy.
-- Program organization depends on the system to be modelled.
+- Program organization depends on the system to be modeled.
 - Two "world views": concentrate on _objects_, or on _streams_.
 - Objects: Must allow change but preserve identity.
 Abandon the substitution model for the environment model.
 Grapple with time in the computational model.
 - Streams: Decouple simulated time in the model from the order of events that take place in the computer.
 Delayed evaluation.